kongondo/FieldtypeImageMarker/README.md

 2. Office locations: place markers on a map showing global offices of a multinational company
 3. Points-of-Interest: place markers showing points of interest on a map or location or anything.

 The coordinates are saved as percentages.
-This means they will scale well with the image being referenced.
+This means they will scale well with the image being marked.

 <img src='https://github.com/kongondo/FieldtypeImageMarker/raw/master/screenshot1.png' />